To practise meditation, you don’t need to sit for hours a day. It really can be as simple as setting aside 5 – 15 minutes a day.

 Once conscious presence is developed and practised throughout your day, the racy thoughts of the mind start to slow down.
 That part of your mind that is always thinking of the next thing to do, or that tantalises you and causes suffering, those thoughts begin to lessen.
 Of course, this takes time and practice, but the more this is practiced, the mind stabilises and becomes more clear.

 Try it – and see how it feels for you in your body.
-The Gentle Breath Meditation™ is taught and inspired by Serge Benhayon and Universal Medicine.
 Here is a link to free instructional audio download library of the Gentle Breath Meditation™.